Using JIRA for project management is popular, especially among software development teams.

 You might use Proggio over JIRA to create a roadmap.
 You might use it to bring real project management to the efforts contained in JIRA.
 With Proggio, you don’t need to root around through JIRA tickets to find the answer to “where are we holding?”

-Proggio is your eye into the software development team.
+Proggio is your eye for the software development team.
 Software dev doesn’t have to be a black box.
 Proggio is the timeline and roadmap Jira is missing.

 JIRA does things well and it is a powerful tool.
 You can address the downsides of using it as a project management tool, by integrating Proggio with JIRA: the perfect combination of software development and project management.